michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle.md

 But as [Rhys Lloyd points out](https://rhyslloyd.me/serve-dark-mode-images-natively/#inevitable-caveat), that falls short once you've added a [manual switch](https://hankchizljaw.com/wrote/create-a-user-controlled-dark-or-light-mode/) for your themes using JavaScript, like this one:

-<iframe height="50" style="width: 100%;" scrolling="no" title="Light/dark colour theme switcher" src="http://localhost:4000/assets/iframe-demos/theme-switch-button.html" frameborder="no" allowtransparency="true" allowfullscreen="true" loading="lazy"></iframe>
+<iframe height="50" style="width: 100%;" scrolling="no" title="Light/dark colour theme switcher" src="http://localhost:4000/assets/iframe-demos/theme-switch-button.html" frameborder="no" loading="lazy"></iframe>

 ... which is because the `prefers-color-scheme` query doesn't know about our custom theme CSS selectors.
 Nor can we use CSS to manipulate the `<source>` elements in any meaningful way.